-Sunrise Children's Foundation (the Foundation) is a nonprofit organization, serving residents of Clark County, Nevada.
+The Foundation is a nonprofit organization, serving residents of Clark County, Nevada.
 The Foundation is dedicated to helping children fulfill their potential of safe, healthy and educated lives.
 The majority of revenue is obtained through government grants, fees and reimbursements.
 The activities of the Foundation are described below: